Skip to main content

 __contains__[T: EqualityComparableCollectionElement, //](self: InlineArray[T, size], value: T) -> Bool

-Verify if a given value is present in the array.
+Tests if a value is present in the array using the in operator.

 Parameters:

-• T (EqualityComparableCollectionElement): The type of the elements in the array.
-Must implement the traits EqualityComparable and CollectionElement.
+• T (EqualityComparableCollectionElement): The element type, must implement both EqualityComparable and CollectionElement.

 Args: